flotte-berlin/questionnaire-cb/README.md

 ## Preamble

-This plugin is based on the Wordpress plugin [Questionnaire](https://wordpress.org/plugins/questionnaire/) (v2.8.0) with some adjustments to connect surveys with [Commons Booking](https://github.com/wielebenwir/commons-booking) bookings and some bug fixes.
+This plugin is based on the Wordpress plugin [Questionnaire](https://wordpress.org/plugins/questionnaire/) (v2.8.0) by Hiroyoshi Kurohara (Microgadget Inc.) with some adjustments to connect surveys with [Commons Booking](https://github.com/wielebenwir/commons-booking) bookings and some bug fixes.

 ## Description